 Whether you’re a filmmaker shaping character and narrative, a director seeking psychological depth in performance, an actor working to embody and then disengage from demanding roles, or a festival pursuing thoughtful engagement with media, we bring psychological insight to every stage of the process.

 At PsychMinded Media, storytelling is both a creative and psychological process.
 Our work is grounded in four core pillars that guide how we support storytellers, productions, and institutions.
-Center narrative integrity, thoughtful dialogue, authentic character development, and care for the mental health of those involved.
+We center narrative integrity, thoughtful dialogue, authentic character development, and care for the mental health of those involved.

 Narrative focuses on script and story development.
 PsychMinded Media works with storytellers to shape scripts so characters and situations feel realistic.
-The work often applies to stories that involve complex emotions.
+The work often applies to all stories across genres.

-Dialogue focuses on how stories are discussed and explained.
+Dialogue focuses on how stories are discussed and explained leading to greater insights.
 PsychMinded Media supports festivals, panels, and Q&As by guiding conversations that help audiences understand meaning behind the work.

 Care focuses on protecting the mental and emotional health of the people doing the work.
-PsychMinded Media provides on-set support, derolling practices, and guidelines to help cast set boundaries, and avoid burnout.
+PsychMinded Media provides on-set support, enrolling and derolling practices, and work with production to set guidelines to help cast and crew set boundaries, and avoid burnout.

 We work with filmmakers and producers early on to shape scripts and ideas, helping ensure the story makes sense emotionally and structurally before production begins.